Canon 1000D vs 80D

 |Canon 500D« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Canon 500D|

 |Nikon D7500« »||Y||stereo||mono||Y||Y||mini||2.0||Y||-||Y||Nikon D7500|

 |Olympus E-450« »||Y||-||-||-||-||-||2.0||-||-||-||Olympus E-450|

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not offer wifi capability.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1000D or the Canon 80D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.